cultfamily-on-github/cultmagazine-authentication-microservice/README.md

-# cult-invitation-microservice
+# Cult Invitation Microservice
 This microservice represents an invitation based authorization system.
 It shall ensure there are good actors only.

+It can be used by any CULT ecosystem project like the [cultplayground.org](https://cultplayground.org) etc.

+## Status
+First Drafts & Idea Collection